stoulouse/PinterestShareActivity/README.md

 ```

 Setting `activityPopoverViewController` or `activitySuperViewController` allows you to dismiss the popover controller or modal view controller before the Pinterest share view is shown.

+## Notes

+You can only share on device because you need Pinterest app installed on the phone to share.

 ## License